-The impact of information structures on the players' strategies in pursuit-evasion games has been a topic of interest for various applications.
+The impact of the information structure on the players' strategies in pursuit-evasion games has been a topic of interest for many years.
 Gurel-Gurevich proved that a value function exists for a class of discrete-time PE games with incomplete information \cite{gurel2009pursuit}.
-A particular formulation where the evader observes just the initial conditions while the pursuer observes the instantaneous relative distance with additive noise was analyzed by Hexner et al. \cite{hexner2019}.
-One of the most intuitive ways to address information uncertainty in decision and control problems is to consider state estimators.
-Various heuristic pursuit strategies were evaluated in PE games with incomplete information, since obtaining optimal strategies for such instances is elusive \cite{antoniades2003}.
-In this regard, estimation-based approaches for pursuit-evasion were considered \cite{mizukami1980state, cavalieri2014incomplete}, which were subsequently extended to address orbital PE games \cite{shen2015pursuit, linville2020linear, ye2021multiple}.
-Instances of lack of information are considered in visibility-based pursuit-evasion, and solutions to optimally track and capture an unpredictable evader are analyzed \cite{guibas1999visibility, gerkey2006visibility, bhattacharya2010existence}.
-Epistemic models for PE game with visibility constraints were analyzed by Huang et al \cite{Huang2011}.
-Information delays in pursuit-evasion were considered by Shinar and Glizer \cite{shinar1999solution}.
-Finally, deception is studied for territorial defense applications where the invader hides information regarding its goals from the defenders \cite{asgharnia2020deception, asgharnia2022learning}.
+A particular formulation where the evader observes just the initial conditions while the pursuer observes the instantaneous relative distance between the two opponents with additive noise was analyzed by Hexner et al. in~\cite{hexner2019}.
+One of the most intuitive ways to address information uncertainty is to consider a state estimator.
+Various heuristic pursuit strategies were evaluated for PE games with incomplete information, since obtaining optimal strategies for such instances is elusive \cite{antoniades2003}.
+In this regard, estimation-based approaches for pursuit-evasion were considered in~\cite{mizukami1980state, cavalieri2014incomplete}, and were subsequently extended to orbital PE games in~\cite{shen2015pursuit, linville2020linear, ye2021multiple}.
+Instances of lack of information were considered in visibility-based pursuit-evasion, and solutions to optimally track and capture an unpredictable evader were analyzed in~\cite{guibas1999visibility, gerkey2006visibility, bhattacharya2010existence}.
+Epistemic models for PE games with visibility constraints were analyzed by Huang et al in~\cite{Huang2011}.
+Information delays in pursuit-evasion were considered by Shinar and Glizer in~\cite{shinar1999solution}.
+Finally, deception has been studied for territorial defense applications \cite{asgharnia2020deception, asgharnia2022learning}, where the invader hides information regarding its goals from the defenders .